jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Better be wise by the misfortunes of others than by your own.
+The thing that is disliked by me is also disliked by others.
+Since I dislike this thing, how can I inflict it on someone else?
-- Aesop
+- The Buddha

-Updated on: [8/31/2023]
+Updated on: [9/1/2023]
 <!-- #quoteEnd -->
 </pre>